-Warming the maple syrup and coconut oil, I didn’t even need to measure.
-It was ever since I noticed that Sirjana only used her hands to measure things I learned little ways to be free.
+I didn’t even need to measure the coconut oil and maple syrup.
+Ever since I noticed that Sirjana only used her hands to measure things I learned little ways to be free.
 It was like tying my shoes, making this granola.
-Mostly thoughtless now, unless a pecan threw me off, but now I’ve learned they should feel crisp when my hands break them in pieces, like the worn pencils I chewed in math and then broke in half.
+Mostly thoughtless now, unless a pecan threw me off.

 I taught a kindergarten enrichment class one semester and we memorized a new poem each week.
 We read it over and over and practiced it every time we lined up.
 Robert Frost’s “Stopping by Woods on a Snowy Evening” crawled around in our heads for a week straight, and then we said the poem all the time.
 The immediate access to lyrical words powerful, emboldening.
 Ready for the taking.
 Miles to go before we slept.
 The horse and the man, the words, the place became familiar company, a place to land our thoughts.
 We could say the poem anytime we wanted, without notes.
 The muscle memory a conduit to the reassurance of companionship, just as the scent of the cinnamon threaded itself through me, no need for distraction by checking a recipe’s notes.
 I knew it all by heart.
 It feels so good to be good at something.
 Anything.
 To experience the seamlessness.